 Ladies and gentlemen, start your motorcycles.
 Enjoy a ride along or kick back and enjoy good food, live music, and bike shows along the way during Outer Banks Bike Week.
 Packed full of entertainment, great food, events, and special attractions.
 Bike shows, poker runs, guided tours, party nights, live music, including outdoor concerts, a pig-pickin' & more!

-For those with your beach body in mind, join in on the Spring's most popular running jamboree, the Flying Pirate Half Marathon and 5K.
+For those looking to help your body and mind, join in on the Spring's most popular running jamboree, the Flying Pirate Half Marathon and 5K.
 The course winds its way through the natural beauty that is North Carolina’s Outer Banks for 13.1 miles.
 Along the same stretch of shoreline, birds begin to fill Pea Island Wildlife Refuge and can be observed during walking tours or seen in wildlife exhibits at the visitor center, open 7 days a week.
 Thousands of neotropical songbirds return from the West Indies and Central and South America to breed and nest in our maritime shrubs.

-From May 10-14 mark your calendars for the opening event of the NC Billfish Series, the Hatteras Village Offshore Open is now in its second decade.
-Don't miss other big events like the Hang Gliding Spectacular and the opening of the Lost Colony Drama on May 27.
+Mark your calendars for the opening event of the NC Billfish Series, the Hatteras Village Offshore Open is now in its second decade.
+Don't miss other big events like the Hang Gliding Spectacular and the opening of the Lost Colony Drama.

 Spring is just getting warmed up on The Outer Banks, so there’s no better time to start planning your next adventure.
 From rental homes on the edge of the sea to hotels rich in amenities, find the perfect coastal setting for a spring or summer getaway.
 Mark a date off on your calendar today and get ready for an East Coast retreat that’s just as serene as it is exciting.